-This month’s contributor spotlight is on John-Paul Boyd, QC of John-Paul Boyd Arbitration Chambers.
+This month’s contributor spotlight is on John-Paul Boyd, KC of John-Paul Boyd Arbitration Chambers.
 John-Paul is a long-time CLEBC contributor who chairs and speaks at numerous conferences and webinars.

 How did you first get involved with CLEBC?